An enigmatic ruin

 The survey also shows that Ballintober Castle is asymmetrical, with the entrance off centre.
 One possible reason is that the design changed to encompass a larger area or perhaps it stands on an earlier fortification.

-Importantly, the survey has provided the foundations for further work.
-We are delighted to see further research at Ballintober, building on excellent recent work.
-From July to August this year Foothill College, California, ran a Summer Fieldschool at the Castle.
+Importantly, the survey paves the way for future work: from July to August this year Foothill College, California, ran a Summer Fieldschool at the Castle.
 ‘Castles in Communities’ is advertised on the Archaeological Institute of America website.
 Niall Brady was one of the fieldschool directors.
 We asked him how the excavations went:

 “The CST-funded survey in 2014 was a very important precursor to starting the present work.
 The 2015 season went well.
 We focussed on questions associated with tracing missing lengths of the standing walls, rather than looking into the main interior.
 This was to give us some sense of the site’s stratigraphy, while also tackling obvious questions in a way that wouldn’t open a can of worms we couldn’t close.
 We also engaged the attention of a conservation engineer, who is now quite excited by what can be possible in future years, vis a vis conservation works on the standing remains.